 1. Lack of Evidence

 This basis is one of the hardest ways to appeal a conviction.
 Especially after a jury trial, appellate judges do not usually second guess the jurors’ conclusions.
 Sometimes, however, there is a complete lack of evidence on one element of the offense.
 Non-serious injury DWI collision cases are a good example.
-Frequently, by the time emergency responders arrive, both drivers have left their vehicles.
+By the time emergency responders arrive, both drivers have frequently left their vehicles.
 So, officers cannot testify that the DWI defendant was driving the car.

 2. Juror Misconduct